aep-dev/aep.dev/aep/general/0111/aep.md

 # Planes

+Systems such as software-defined networks and public clouds have distinct sets of APIs which are crucial for accomplishing a full user journey.
+For example, in networking, a user must:

+1. Configure the network to determine how data will flow (e.g. defining network interfaces, gateways)
+2. Send data through the network.

-Resources and methods on an API can be divided into the _plane_ that they reside or perform operations upon.
-For the context of APIs, the following planes are defined:
+The API and operations for these steps can be divided into layers known as _planes_, indicating the role that the API plays in data.

+The AEPs define the following planes:

-- Management plane: a uniform, resource-oriented API that primarily configures and allows retrieval of resources.
+- Management plane: contains AEP-compliant, resource-oriented APIs that primarily configure and allow retrieval of resources.
+APIs in the management plane generally do no accept nor interact with user data directly.
-- Data plane: a heterogenous API (ideally resource-oriented) that reads and write user data.
-Often connects to entities provisioned by the management plane, such as virtual machines.
+- Data plane: a heterogenous API (ideally resource-oriented) that reads and writes user data.
+Often connects to entities provisioned by the management plane plane, such as virtual machines.

-The term "plane" was originally used in networking architecture.
-Although system and network architecture often defines additional planes (e.g. control plane or power planes), as the AEPs are focused on the interface, they are not defined in this AEP.

 ## Guidance

 ### Management Plane

-Management resources and methods exist primarily to provision, configure, and audit the resources that the data plane interfaces with.
+Management resources and methods exist primarily to provision, configure, and audit the resources that the data plane APIs operates on.

-As an example, the following are considered management resources for a cloud
+For example, the following are considered management resources for a cloud
 provider:

 - virtual machines